First import all python add-ons etc that will be needed later on

 There are standard functions sin, cos, exp etc. that we use NumPy to call as np.sin(x) etc. There are also two main types of user defined function that can take arguments.

-These are single line functions and can be used for straightforward functions.
+These are very useful single line functions.
 They have the form

 aname = lambda variable1, variable 2, etc. : expression in variables 1, 2 etc.